tsgates/arch-wiki-markdown/wiki/Emacs.md

 Extensions
 ----------

-While Emacs includes hundreds of modes, libraries and other extensions, there are many more available to further Emacs' capabilities.
-The majority of these come with instructions detailing any changes needed to be made to ~/.emacs.
-These instructions are generally found in the comment block at the beginning of an elisp source file, or in a README (or similar) should the extension consist of multiple source files.
+Emacs includes hundreds of modes, libraries and other extensions, with many more available to further Emacs' capabilities.
+Most of these come with instructions detailing any changes needed to be made in ~/.emacs.
+These instructions are generally found in the comment block at the beginning of an elisp source file, or in a README (or similar), should the extension consist of multiple source files.

-A number of popular extensions are available as packages in the 'community' repository, and more still are available via the AUR.
+A number of popular extensions are available as packages in the 'community' repository, and more still, via AUR.
 The name of such packages have a 'emacs-' prefix (for example, emacs-lua-mode).
-In many cases, the changes which need to be made to ~/.emacs are shown during the installation of the package.
+In many cases, the changes which need to be made in ~/.emacs are shown during the installation of the package.

 Should instructions describing how to activate a specific extension not be available in the aforementioned location(s), check for a